-The first is processing power, graphic performance and the battery capacity of mobile devices and outdated network architectures.
-Computers must provide users with information in real time.
+The first is the processing power, graphics performance and the battery capacity of mobile devices and outdated network architectures.
+Computers must provide users with information in real-time.
 With the involvement of several participants, the same content often needs to be held ready at the same time.

-The second is robustness of the kit.
+The second is the robustness of the kit.
 No matter how sophisticated your application, it can only add value if your hardware is fit for purpose.
-Manufacturing is a natively rugged environment, therefore the hardware has not only to be able to run the software but to ‘keep the AR running’.
+Manufacturing is a natively rugged environment; therefore, the hardware has not only to be able to run the software but to ‘keep the AR running’.

 The third is the portability of kit.
 When machines or production lines go down the problem is rarely well located.
 To more rapidly deliver the benefits of AR/MR, the technician requires a device portable enough to get into awkward places and rugged enough to resist knocks and falls.
 Powered by Intel technologies, Getac’s new UX10 has been specially created to deliver robust and portable computing power exactly where needed.